Eratosthenes/eratosthenes/README.md

 I'm Nathan Rapport.
 I build tools, libraries, and systems, with an eye toward speed and simplicity.

-My programming interests span algorithms, compilers, language design, information retrieval, distributed systems, cryptography/cryptocurrency, formal methods (TLA+), and AI — particularly where neural models intersect with ranking, retrieval, and system design.
+My programming interests span algorithms, compilers, language design, information retrieval, distributed systems, cryptography/cryptocurrency, formal methods (TLA+), and AI—particularly where neural models intersect with ranking, retrieval, and system design.

 <!--
 **Eratosthenes/eratosthenes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.